Tom Scott (linebacker)

-Thomas Coster Scott (September 3, 1930 – August 31, 2015) was an American football linebacker and defensive end in the National Football League for the Philadelphia Eagles and the New York Giants.
-He played college football at the University of Virginia, where he was an All-American as an offensive and defensive end.
+Thomas Coster Scott (September 3, 1930 – August 31, 2015) was an American professional football player who was a linebacker and defensive end in the National Football League (NFL) for the Philadelphia Eagles and New York Giants.
+He played college football for the Virginia Cavaliers, earning All-American honors as an offensive and defensive end.
 He was inducted into the College Football Hall of Fame in 1979.
 Scott was also an elite lacrosse player and was Virginia's first two-sport All-American.
 He was also on the U.Va. baseball and basketball squads.

 Scott died on August 31, 2015.